SeishoAbe/NucDeEx/README.md

   - `./sf`
 	- Benhar SF used in event simulation
 - `./data`
   - Reference data (other predictions, experimental data) are stored.
+A private submodule.